-2. Students must complete 67% or more of all attempted courses.
+2. Students must successfully complete 67% or more of all attempted credit hours.

 - All for-credit courses taken at Ivy Tech, transfer credits from other institutions and verified competency credit are included in this calculation.

 - Withdrawals and repeated courses will be counted toward all hours attempted.
 When courses are repeated, only the earned credit hours associated with the higher grade will be counted in the completion rate calculation.
 If both grades are equal, only the earned hours from the earlier course will be included in the completion rate calculation.

-- Example: A student who attempts 12 credit hours in a given semester must complete no fewer than 8 credit hours in order to remain in satisfactory academic progress.
+- Example: A student who has attempted 36 credit hours during their history with the College must complete a minimum of 24 credit hours overall in order to remain in satisfactory academic progress.

 3. The credit hours attempted by a student are within 150% of the total credit hours required by the student's declared program.